cboettig/ews-review/manuscript.md

 of the most challenging questions in ecology and ecosystem management today.
-In the decades prior, the prospect that ecosystems could make sudden transitions into an undesirable state due to gradual, slow changes in their environment hung like a spectre over both our understanding and management of natural systems.
+In the decades prior, the prospect that ecosystems could make sudden transitions into an undesirable state due to gradual, slow changes in their environment hung like a specter over both our understanding and management of natural systems.
 Research that points to the possibility of detecting these transitions holds the promise of meeting this challenge and has attracted justifiably widespread attention among both theoretical